-Focussing on early intervention, prevention and harm reduction is intended to improve the well-being, quality of life, health and independence of individuals.
-In the long term, we anticipate that this approach will reduce or delay the need for care services and lower overall costs.
-Our approach to early intervention, prevention and harm reduction includes:
+Minimise the harm of long-term health conditions, ill-mental health, substance use, or neglect through early intervention and action.
+Focussing on prevention, early intervention and minimising harm will improve the wellbeing, quality of life, health and independence of individuals.
+In the long-term, we anticipate this approach will reduce or delay the need for care services and lower overall costs.
+Our approach to prevention, early intervention and minimising harm includes: